aaron-grau/curic/javascript/projects/intro_js_exercises/README.md

 # Intro JS Exercises

+## Learning Goals

++ Be able to write the same types of functions you were able to write in Ruby
++ Know how to pass functions as arguments to other functions and call them as callbacks
++ Know how closures work
++ Know how JavaScript's prototypical inheritance works
+  + Know how to monkeypatch new methods onto a class in JavaScript

 **NB**: Remember that in JavaScript we'll use camelCase.
 And don't forget your semicolons!

 ## Array exercises